bolt/themes/base-2018/README.md

    `/pages` for all records in the 'pages ContentType' or `category/movies` for all records that have the 'movies' category assigned to them.
 Note that 'search' uses its own template, though.
- - `notfound.twig`: This template is used as the template that's shown when the visitor hits a non-existing page on the website.
+ - `not-found.twig`: This template is used as the template that's shown when the visitor hits a non-existing page on the website.
  - `page.twig`: The detail page for a single record of the 'pages' ContentType.
    Automatically picked up by Bolt, if the name matches.